BYTEA

-How to use the PostgreSQL BYTEA data type to store binary data: hex and escape formats, inserting and retrieving binary strings, and when to use BYTEA versus external file storage.
+Learn how to use the PostgreSQL BYTEA type to store binary data: hex and escape output formats, inserting binary strings, common functions, and when to use BYTEA versus external file storage.

 Quick Answer

-The PostgreSQL BYTEA (binary array) data type stores variable-length binary strings — raw byte sequences up to 1 GB.
-Use BYTEA for small binary objects like thumbnails, cryptographic hashes, or certificates.
-For large files, store them externally and save the path in the database.
+The PostgreSQL BYTEA type stores variable-length binary strings — raw byte sequences up to 1 GB.
+Use BYTEA for small binary objects like cryptographic hashes, digital signatures, or certificates.
+For large files, store them externally and save the path in a VARCHAR column.

 Spin up a Postgres database in 20 seconds with Vela.